Ivanka Trump shuts down her brand

 Ivanka Trump did not mention conflicts of interest in her announcement that the brand was shutting down.
 Nor did she mention the string of retailers who had dropped the brand, including some, such as Nordstroms, who claimed the brand was no long performing well with customers.

-“After 17 months in Washington, I do not know when or if I will ever return to the business,”she said in a statement, “but I do know that my focus for the foreseeable future will be the work I am doing here in Washington, so making this decision now is the only fair outcome for my team and partners.”
+“After 17 months in Washington, I do not know when or if I will ever return to the business,” she said in a statement, “but I do know that my focus for the foreseeable future will be the work I am doing here in Washington, so making this decision now is the only fair outcome for my team and partners.”

 Aside from her fashion brand, she continues to own a significant piece of the Trump International Hotel in Washington, just blocks from the White House.
 Her husband, Jared Kushner, continues to hold large stakes in his family’s real estate empire.